Trinity Classical School

 Trinity Classical School is a private, classical Christian school offering college-preparatory, Christian education for grades pre-Kindergarten through 12th grade in Houston, Texas.
-The school is one of approximately 25 University-style (or "blended model") schools in Texas.
+The school uses a hybrid education model, also called "collaborative model" or "blended model."

 Trinity Classical School is an accredited member of the Association of Classical and Christian Schools, the Classical Latin School Association, and the Society for Classical Learning.
 The school was a member of the National Association of University-Model Schools.
 The school offers a classical curriculum and students attend classes on campus two days per week, with instruction continuing at home on the other three days of the week.
 Students are able to participate in fine arts electives, classes in Latin and Greek, as well as intramural and interscholastic competitions.
 The school's hybrid model of education combines aspects of private and home schooling.

 Trinity Classical School is a non-profit organization and has received 501(c)(3) designation.
-The school receives no state or federal funding.
-Tuition for the 2023–24 school year for all grades is $2,825 per semester ($5,450 per year).
+Tuition for the 2026–27 school year for all grades is $2,834 per semester ($5,668 per year).
 Books and tuition are purchased separately.
 The school offers two types of scholarships: need-based and ministerial.